PureStorage-OpenConnect/cl-jenkins/README.md

 ;=> (:A-PARAMETER "a default value" :ANOTHER-PARAMETER "another default" :BOOLEAN-PARAMETER T)
 ```

-Kick off a build of a job:
+Kick off a build of a job (inverse to above, 'THESE-NAMES' will be
+converted to 'THESE_NAMES'):

 ```common-lisp
 (cl-jenkins:build-with-parameters (cl-jenkins:job *jenkins* "some_jenkins_job")